Psychtoolbox-3/psychtoolbox-3.github.com/download.markdown

 learn more about Subversion, you can visit the website:
 <http://subversion.apache.org>.

+Matlab R2014b and later include a builtin Subversion client, whereas if you use earlier versions of Matlab or you use Octave, you will need to install a 3rd party Subversion client yourself, as described above in step 1 of the download instructions.

 ### Downgrading {#downgrading}

 If you find something broken after an update, then you might want to revert to an earlier version.
 The `UpdatePsychtoolbox` script allows you to downgrade to an earlier version of Psychtoolbox.
-To downgrade to the previous version, type in the Matlab command window:
+To downgrade to the previous version, type this into the command window:

     >> UpdatePsychtoolbox(PsychtoolboxRoot, 'PREV')